FrankDoka/Doka-front-end/content/projects/frank-doka-project-3/index.md

 ---
-title: "Project: CI / CD Pipeline for a Web Application on a Docker Container Hosted in AWS"
+title: "CI / CD Pipeline for a Web Application on a Docker Container Hosted in AWS"
 description: "Automate the provisioning and deployment of a scalable and fault-tolerant web application using a CI/CD pipeline."
 dateString: September 2023
 draft: false